Abdulmumin1/yaqeen.me/src/routes/blog/posts/how-ssh-works-under-the-hood.md

 When you initialize an SSH connection with a SSH server, A three way (SYN, SYN-ACK, ACK) handshake occurs between the client and server to establish a TCP connection on port **22**.

 > Handshake, if you’re not familiar with it, is a process by which the client and server ensures that both are ready for communication.
-In case of the three-way handshake - the client sends SYN (synchronization) with a packet containing a number X, then the server acknowledges (ACK) that, by responding with an increment X+1 i.e and also it own synchronization (SYN) packet containing a number Y, by which the client acknowledges that by sending over Y+1.
+In case of the three-way handshake - the client sends SYN (synchronization) with a packet containing a number X, then the server acknowledges (ACK) that, by responding with an increment X+1 and also it own synchronization (SYN) packet containing a number Y, by which the client acknowledges (ACK) that by sending over Y+1.
+Thus, completing the handshake (SYN, SYN-ACK, ACK)

-**Then**, a version exchange occurs between the client and server, where they verify whether or not, they are able to communicate based on there version numbers, In case of any compatibility issues.
+**Then**, a version exchange occurs between the client and server, where they verify whether or not, they are able to communicate based on their version numbers, In case of any compatibility issues.

 ## Algorithm negotiation.